Sicilian Wines, My Delightful Dozen. Baroque ‘n’ Roll, Part 2.

 Tenuta di Trinoro is a Tuscan winery owned by Andrea Franchetti.
 In 2000 he saw the potential of Mount Etna and created Passopisciaro.
 There is only 8 ha, comprising individual vineyard plots high up at around 1,000 metres on the lava flows.
 Some vines here are 85-100+ years old, remnants that have survived volcanic eruptions.
 They are also some of the highest vineyards in Europe, enjoying long hours of sun and cold nights.
 Passopisciaro has rightly garnered considerable attention, especially for the single vineyard “Contrada” wines.

 Passorosso, Etna DOC.
 13.5%

 This Nerello Mascalese wine is the entry-level, a blend of grapes from all the vineyard plots.
 Like all Nerello, it’s a pale crimson.
 The nose shows ripe red cherry and, when left to open, lavender and aniseed.
 The cherry fruit is so ripe it’s like kirsch, yet with elegant balance and a long length.
 A little tannic when released, so best kept a couple of years first.
+A much more detailed review can be seen here.
 AG Wines, £33.95

 Planeta established the Sicilian benchmark over the past few years, starting at Menfi.
 They pioneered international varieties, realising this was the best way to garner attention.
 They then found success with indigenous varieties too.
 Stunning wines, with fair prices and lovely labels, regardless of the grape variety.
 They now have a legendary reputation for excellence.
 There’s now five separate wineries across Sicily and 2.3 million bottles per year, so their wines are easy to find.